vasylivanchyk330/AWS_Automation/README.md

 # S3 Bucket Cleanup

-This repository contains scripts and configurations to manage and clean up AWS S3 buckets.
+This repository contains scripts and configurations for cleaning up AWS S3 buckets.
 The scripts are organized into different categories based on their functionality.
+The goal: automate cumbersum "clicking"-liek procedure of bucket clean-up.

 ## Table of Contents